hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-cluster-copy-tags-to-snapshot-configured.md

 This control checks whether RDS DB clusters are configured to copy all tags to snapshots when the snapshots are created.

 This rule is covered by the [rds-copy-tags-to-snapshot-configured](../../policies/rds-copy-tags-to-snapshot-configured.sentinel).
-The policy is parameterized and "resource" param value should be "aws_db_instance".
+The policy is parameterized and "resource" param value should be "aws_rds_cluster".

 ## Policy Results (Pass)
 ```bash